cekit/cekit/docs/CONTRIBUTING.rst

     # Install as development version
     pip install -e <cekit directory>

-    # Now you are able to run Cekit
+    # Now you are able to run CEkit
     cekit --help

 It is possible to ask virtualenv to inherit pre-installed system packages thereby reducing the virtualenv to a delta between what is installed and what is required.
 This is achived by using the flag ``--system-site-packages`` (See `here <https://virtualenv.pypa.io/en/latest/userguide/#the-system-site-packages-option>`_ for further information).

 .. note::

-   Every time you want to use Cekit you must activate Cekit Python virtual environment by executing ``source ~/cekit/bin/activate``
+   Every time you want to use CEkit you must activate CEkit Python virtual environment by executing ``source ~/cekit/bin/activate``

    For those using ZSH a useful addition is `Zsh-Autoswitch-VirtualEnv <https://github.com/MichaelAquilina/zsh-autoswitch-virtualenv>`_ the use of which avoids the labour of manually creating the virtualenv and activating it each time ; simply run ``mkvenv --system-site-packages`` initially and then it is handled automatically then on.